John Joseph Merlin: Life

 Around 1785, Merlin unsuccessfully proposed the construction of an elaborate "Necromantic Cave", in which he would take on the persona of Ambrosius Merlin to entertain visitors with musical instruments and mechanical automata, alternating darkness and light in ways that may have related to aesthetic ideas of the Sublime.

-In November 1787, Merlin either moved, or expanded, to 11 Princes Street.
+In November 1787, Merlin either moved or expanded to 11 Princes Street.

-Margaret Debenham has established that Merlin was married in 1783.
-An entry in the parish register of St. Saviour, Southwark indicates that Joseph Merlin married Ann Goulding on 17 September 1783.
-Both were listed as Southwark residents.
-The couple eventually had two children, a daughter Ann Johanna, baptized 19 November 1786, and married in 1820, and a son Joseph, baptized 18 May 1790.
+On 17 September 1783, Joseph Merlin married Ann Goulding at the parish of St. Saviour, Southwark.
+The couple resided in Southwark.
 The parish register for St. Andrew Holborn gives their address as Shoe Lane, not at the museum in Princes Street.
+The couple eventually had two children: A daughter, Ann Johanna, baptized 19 November 1786, who was married in 1820; and a son, Joseph, baptized 18 May 1790.
 The marriage seems to have been kept separate from Merlin's public life; advertisements for an apartment in Princes Street in 1786 refer to Merlin as a "single man".

-Ann Goulding predeceased Merlin, and was buried at Christ Church, Southwark on 22 November 1793, just ten years after their marriage.
+Ann Goulding, Merlin's wife, died in 1793 and was buried at Christ Church, Southwark, on 22 November - just ten years after their marriage.
 Their daughter Ann Merlin apparently went to live with an aunt, Elizabeth Hazell, and is identified in Merlin's 1803 will as his "niece".

 Merlin seems to have withdrawn from public life for a time after his wife's death in 1793.
 He advertised no new inventions until April 1795.
 From then on, public appearances and inventions are mixed intermittently with reports of his ill health.
 Merlin's last public appearance may have been in January 1803, when he appeared in Hyde-park in a carriage without horses, powered by a windlass.